TradeIdeasPhilip/javascript-speed/README.md

 This is a sandbox for performance testing some simple things in JavaScript.
 For the most part the questions are _"Is X faster than Y?"_ and **"Do I care?"**
 The second part is probably more relevant.
-I have to keep reminding myself not the optimize prematurely.
+I have to keep reminding myself not to optimize prematurely.

 ## How expensive is a function call & variable lookup?